curtispmartin/Education/README.md

-# Courses
+# Education
-Packages together materials I've put together for various data science curriculums over the years.
+Repo which houses all materials developed & used for education purposes.

 ## Working
-Contains materials for "Data Science in Chemical Engineering - v2", currently being developed.
+Contains materials currently in development for improved "Data Science in Chemical Engineering" course.
 Written fully in Python, except where applicable.
-Materials for introduction to Python separated out for flexibility in course requirements.
+Core materials will be contained w/i numbered lectures.
+Supplementary materials will be contained w/i "modules", which allow for inclusion/exclusion into course as appropriate (e.g., Python).

 ### `Lesson 1: Introduction to Data Science`